EavenK/BertelsmannArvatoCapstoneProject_Kaggle/README.md

 * DIAS Information Levels - Attributes 2017.xlsx - is a top-level list of attributes and descriptions, organized by informational category.
 * DIAS Attributes - Values 2017.xlsx - is a detailed mapping of data values for each feature in alphabetical order.
 * feat_info.csv - is a feature summary file manually created using the above 2 files together with a previous subset feature_info.csv from 1st semester mapping all the attributes with information level, type & missing_or_unknown information to assist in our analysis.

+These datasets are not available here due to confidentiality.

 ## Motivation <a name="motivation"></a>
 The reason I choose this Capstone project provided by Bertelsmann Arvato is because